phrsampaio/deft-funnel/README.md

 ## License

 This software is released under the MIT license.
-See 'DEFT-FUNNEL License.txt' for more info.
+See `DEFT-FUNNEL License.txt` for more info.

 # Using DEFT-FUNNEL without multi-start